The RAIL Framework for

 AI governance fails when you treat a leadership problem like a technology problem.

-The RAIL Framework gives your leadership team the structure, clarity, and tools to govern AI with confidence — before a problem forces the conversation.
+The RAIL Framework gives your leadership team the structure, clarity, and tools to govern AI with confidence — and get more from it — before a problem forces the conversation.

 The data is clear.
 The problem is leadership, not technology.